 Restrictions on Wage Discussions

 Under the Labor Law act, employers cannot restrict employees from inquiring about, discussing, or disclosing wages with other employees.
-But, an employer can create a written policy that limits the time, place, and manner of those inquiries such as workday and place limitations.
+But, an employer can create a written policy that limits the time, place, and manner of those inquiries.
+This includes workday and workplace limitations.

 However, it is unlawful for these policies to be so restrictive that employees cannot engage in such a discussion.
 While employees may say they wish to not discuss their wages, an employer cannot make that decision for them.